mariapasaylo/dont-ghost-me/README.md

 ### Browser Extension Integration

+- **Internal Application Tracker**: When you apply to sites like LinkedIn jobs or Workday, the extension autommatically adds it to your master tracker.
+You can also manually input an applicatio that you submitted.

-- **Integration with Popular Trackers**: Our extension integrates with existing job application trackers such as [Teal](https://tealhq.com) and [Simplify](https://simplify.jobs), enhancing their capabilities by adding automated follow-up and reminder features.
+- **Sync with Popular Trackers**: Our extension integrates with existing job application trackers such as [Teal](https://tealhq.com) and [Simplify](https://simplify.jobs), enhancing their capabilities by adding automated follow-up and reminder features.
 This integration allows for seamless synchronization of job application data and follow-up reminders across platforms.

 - **Reminders for Application Stages**: The browser extension provides reminders for different stages of the application process, allowing users to stay organized and never miss a follow-up opportunity.